 Renting sunbeds and umbrellas or the often-mentioned beach cabanas is expensive in Italy.
 The price for an umbrella, sun lounger, or cabana depends on the location and duration of the rental.
 Since there is a lot going on everywhere in summer, prices vary rather little from seaside resort to seaside resort.
 For two sunbeds with a parasol, including the paid zone, you should always include €20.00 to €25.00 in your holiday budget.

 Venice itself can easily be chosen as a destination by people with a physical disability, including wheelchair users.
 In almost all articles on the various sights of the world-famous lagoon city, such as the Grand Canal or the Rialto Bridge, you will find information on this, including possible restrictions.

 Nothing stands in the way of an excursion to the fashionable Lido di Venezia with its old villas, but I think visiting the beaches is rather difficult, especially for wheelchair users, also because of their width.
 The natural beaches offer no help whatsoever for people with physical assistance.

 Beach – Bars, Restaurants, Animation

-Beach volleyball, beach parties in the evening, snacks, bars, ice cream parlours, restaurants, water sports, etc. are all available in the well-known tourist resorts such as Bibione or Jesolo.
-The beaches are particularly quiet and unspoilt.
-So there’s something for everyone, although for Venice travellers an excursion to the classic Lido di Venezia is a must.
+Beach volleyball, beach parties in the evening, snacks, bars, ice cream parlors, restaurants, water sports, etc. are all available in well-known tourist resorts such as Bibione or Jesolo.
+The beaches are particularly quiet and unspoiled.
+So there’s something for everyone, although for Venice travelers an excursion to the classic Lido di Venezia is a must.
 Bathing in Venice’s canals is strictly forbidden.